INSPIRE-MIF/2017.2/GeoJSON/specification.md

 ## General Encoding Rules

-This section describes which common rules have to be applied for this encoding.
+This section describes how the the logical model for the encoding is derived from teh conceptual model, and describes which common rules have to be applied for this encoding.

+### Mapping from Conceptual Model to GeoJSON Logical Model

+### Common Rules

 * `GEOJSON-REQ-01`: The character encoding of all data encoding in GeoJSON shall be UTF-8.
 * `GEOJSON-REQ-02`: As per the requirements of the GeoJSON - IETF RFC 7946 specification, the default CRS for any data set delivered in this encoding shall be the World Geodetic System 1984 ([CRS 84](http://www.opengis.net/def/crs/OGC/1.3/CRS84)), unless there is prior arrangement.